Justaway41/notes/Prashanna Babas Final Word.md

 - **What:** Converts a color image (RGB or RGBA) into a grayscale image (single channel).
 - **Why:** Simplifies the image and reduces the amount of data to process, making it easier to focus on the text.
 - **How to Present:**
-  - Tell the teachers: “This step reduces the image to just brightness values, removing color distractions.
-It’s the foundation for all further processing and is especially important for Nepali documents, which may be scanned in color but only need the text.”
+  - Tell the teachers: “Grayscale conversion isn’t just a simplification — it’s a necessary first step that reduces noise from irrelevant color data.
+Since we are only interested in the textual content, especially in scanned Nepali documents that might be colorful or poorly printed, this step helps isolate what matters: the contrast between text and background.
+It ensures consistency across different types of documents and lays a clean foundation for precise OCR.”

 ---